-The System will continue to navigate through these economic issues, as it always has, focusing on long-term financial stability.
-Despite the tremendous challenges of the past year, the System is currently fully funded on both a fair value and actuarial valuation basis at 111.7 percent and 111.1 percent, respectively.
+Despite the complex economic environment of Fiscal Year 2024, the System demonstrated resilience and maintained its strong financial footing.
+This stability is a testament to its long-term focus.
+Notably, the System concluded the fiscal year fully funded on both a fair value and actuarial valuation basis at 112.8 percent and 109.8 percent, respectively.
 From a long-term perspective, the System is positioned to provide a solid rate of return that is equal to or better than the respective asset classes market indices even as we enter yet another year of uncertainties in the global economic and financial markets.
 The Retirement Board (the Board) has carefully managed the investment portfolio throughout the global pandemic, and we remain confident that new investment opportunities will arise and the Board, with the required amount of due diligence and vigilance, will position the System's investments for future long-term growth.

-The System's returns for the last two years have been mixed at 9.77 percent and -7.18 percent for the fiscal years ended June 30, 2023 and 2022, respectively.
-The fiscal year 2023 return of 9.77 exceeded the System's assumed rate of return of 6.75 percent effective June 30, 2023; the fiscal year 2022 returns were well below the assumed rate of return of 6.75 percent effective June 30, 2022.
+The System's returns for the last two years have been positive at 10.59 percent and 9.77 percent for the fiscal years ended June 30, 2024 and 2023, respectively.
+The fiscal year 2024 return of 10.59 percent exceeded the System's assumed rate of return of 6.75 percent effective June 30, 2024; the fiscal year 2023 return of 9.77 percent also exceeded the assumed rate of return of 6.75 percent effective June 30, 2023.

-In fiscal year 2023, the System's gross of fee returns provided by its custodian, Northern Trust, when compared to other institutional investors and weighted policy benchmarks were slightly higher in the short-term, and also consistently higher over the long-term.
-The System's gross of fees one-year return was 9.77 percent, 1.69 percent above its policy benchmark return of 8.08 percent; also outperforming its actuarial interest rate assumption of 6.75 percent by 3.02 percent in fiscal year 2023.
-The five-year annualized gross of fees return of 7.42 percent was 0.67 percent above its actuarial interest rate assumption of 6.75 percent and above its policy benchmark return of 6.52 percent by 0.90 percent.
-The System's ten-year annualized gross of fees return at 8.15 percent exceeded its policy benchmarks of 7.36 percent by 0.79 percent and also exceeded its actuarial interest rate assumption by 1.40 percent for the same period.
+In fiscal year 2024, the System's gross of fee returns provided by its custodian, Northern Trust, when compared to other institutional investors and weighted policy benchmarks, were slightly higher in the short-term, and also consistently higher over the long-term.
+The System's gross of fees one-year return was 10.59 percent, 0.70 percent above its policy benchmark return of 9.89 percent; also outperforming its actuarial interest rate assumption of 6.75 percent by 3.84 percent in fiscal year 2024.
+The five-year annualized gross of fees return of 8.42 percent was 1.67 percent above its actuarial interest rate assumption of 6.75 percent and above its policy benchmark return of 7.35 percent by 1.07 percent.
+The System's ten-year annualized gross of fees return at 7.49 percent exceeded its policy benchmarks of 6.66 percent by 0.83 percent and also exceeded its actuarial interest rate assumption by 0.74 percent for the same period.

 The System remains highly funded and well positioned to serve our members and retirees.
-As illustrated by the System's 10, 15 and 25-year long-term gross of fees returns of 8.15 percent, 7.20 percent, and 6.96 percent, respectively, as of June 30, 2023, the System has the ability to achieve its long-term objectives over extended periods.
+As illustrated by the System's 10, 15 and 25-year long-term gross of fees returns of 7.49 percent, 9.54 percent, and 6.89 percent, respectively, as of June 30, 2024, the System has the ability to achieve its long-term objectives over extended periods.
 Meanwhile, the System's actuarial and fair value funding status continues to be the highest of any public non-safety pension defined benefit plan in California.